-For a complete discussion on risk factors, please refer to the Company's Annual Information Form dated July 27, 2018, filed under the Company's profile at www.sedar.com and on the Company's website.
+For a complete discussion on risk factors, please refer to the Company's Annual Information Form dated July 26, 2019, filed under the Company's profile at www.sedar.com.

 Transactions between Related Parties and Balances

 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making operating and financial decisions.
 This would include the Company's senior management, who are considered to be key management personnel by the Company.